smttsp/temporal_consistency_odt/README.md

-# Temporal Video Consistency
+# Temporal Anomaly Detection of Videos
 **Data collection through temporal consistency of a video:**

 This repository harnesses object detection and tracking techniques to identify inconsistencies and anomalies in video sequences.
-Specifically, the system identifies:
+As the system captures these anomalies, those failures can then be used to refine the object detection model.
+Such failures will then be used for training, validation, and testing stages of the next versions of the model.

+The system identifies the following anomalies:

 **Discrepancies in Object Count**:
 - Frames missing objects that are present in adjacent frames.
 - Frames with additional objects not found in adjacent frames.

 **Class Mismatch**:

-Instances where an object's predicted class differs from its previous frame classification.
+- Instances where an object's predicted class differs from its previous frame classification.

 **Low IOU**:

-Situations where the intersection-over-union (IOU) of an object between two consecutive frames drops below a threshold, indicating potential tracking issues.
+- Situations where the intersection-over-union (IOU) of an object between two consecutive frames drops below a threshold, indicating potential tracking issues.

 ---
-The primary goal of this repo is enhancing model training.
-As the system captures these anomalies, those failures can then be used to refine the object detection model.

 **Augmentation Evaluation**:
 The repository also supports the application of random frame augmentations.
-By observing how these augmentations affect detection outcomes, users can assess the resilience and robustness of the detection model, specifically `yolo_v8`.
+By observing how these augmentations affect detection outcomes, users can assess the resilience and robustness of the detection model (`yolo_v8` in our case).
-This also aids in accumulating diverse samples that can further improve the model's performance.
+This may also aid in accumulating diverse samples that can further improve the model's performance.

 ### Examples